BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 Heavy armour 10 points

-Stone Flail â€” *This huge stone flail is capable of crushing bone and flinging enemies to the ground.*
+Stone Flail — *This huge stone flail is capable of crushing bone and flinging enemies to the ground.*

 The stone flail is a two-handed weapon that follows the normal rules for flails, with the following exceptions.
 When fighting with the stone flail, Azog's Fight value is reduced to 6/5+.
 Azog does not reduce his Fight value for using the Whirl Special Strike.
 Additionally, Wounds inflicted by the stone flail cause not 1 Wound but D3 Wounds instead (determine the number of Wounds after Fate points are used), and any model that is struck, but not slain, is knocked Prone.